DiffusionAgent: Navigating Expert Models for Agentic Image Generation: Experiments

 \subsubsection{Tree-of-Thought and Human Feedback}

-To validate the effectiveness of the designed components, we conducted a visual analysis of the performance achieved by incorporating different modules, as illustrated in Figure \ref{fig: ablation}.
-In the figure, the variant labeled as ``Random" represents the random sampling model.
-Notably, the random selection model generates a considerable number of images that do not align with the input prompts and lack semantic coherence.
-However, as we gradually incorporate the tree-of-thought (TOT) and human feedback (HF) modules into our system, a significant improvement in the quality of the generated images becomes evident.
-The images generated with the inclusion of TOT and HF modules exhibit enhanced realism, semantic alignment with the input prompts, and higher aesthetic appeal.
-This visual analysis showcases the advantage of our system in selecting superior models through the integration of TOT and HF components.
+To validate the effectiveness of our designed components, we performed a visual analysis of various modules, as shown in Fig. \ref{fig: ablation}.
+The ``Random" variant represents the random sampling model, which produces many images that lack semantic coherence with the input prompts.
+In contrast, incorporating the tree-of-thought (TOT) and human feedback (HF) modules significantly enhances image quality, resulting in improved realism, semantic alignment, and aesthetic appeal.
+This analysis highlights the advantages of our system in selecting superior models through the integration of TOT and HF components.